bolovan/nba_stat_attack/README.md

 NBA Stat Attack converts real NBA game data into an engaging combat system:

-- **Players** are fighters with base stats derived from their season averages
+- **Players** are fighters with base stats derived from their season averages.
+All players selected randomly.
+Starting from 2016-2017 season to 2024-2025 season.
-- **Gametapes** are equipment that modify stats based on specific real-life games
+- **Gametapes** are equipment that modify stats based on specific real-life box score stats from games.
-- **Labels** are special bonuses earned from historic performances (Triple Double, Microwave, etc.)
+- **Labels** are special bonuses earned from strong performances (Triple Double, Microwave, etc.)

 ## ⚔️ Battle System